-- Negotiate on bilateral and multilateral Treaties and Agreements in line with national policies and legislations; - Formulate and update Development Cooperation policies that align external assistance to national priorities; - Develop and update policy and strategy papers to guide future development cooperation and government economic relations;

-- Coordinate Cooperation and Financing Agreements and Arrangements in the form of grants, loans, technical assistance, cofinancing arrangements and other financing instruments to support the national budget; - Exercise oversight responsibilities in the effective utilization of Development Partner (DP) funds, project implementation and monitoring to achieve development outcomes; - Enhance operational efficiencies by developing/updating relevant systems, procedures and controls to guide engagement with DPs and MDAs; - Coordinate bilateral external economic relations with Ghana Investment Promotion Center (GIPC) and other MDAs in the area of trade, investments and private sector activities; - Arrange high level consultative meetings and missions with DPs and key strategic partners; and - Promote satisfactory and improved client relations with DPs, MDAs, MMDAs, CSOs, academia, public and other stakeholders.
+Directorate/Department Responsibilities Formulate and update Development Cooperation policies that align external assistance to national priorities; Develop and update policy and strategy papers to guide future development cooperation and government economic relations; Coordinate Cooperation and Financing Agreements and Arrangements in the form of grants, loans, technical assistance, co- financing arrangements and other financing instruments to support the national budget; Exercise oversight responsibilities in the effective utilization of Development Partner (DP) funds, project implementation and monitoring to achieve development outcomes; Enhance operational efficiencies by developing/updating relevant systems, procedures and controls to guide engagement with DPs and MDAs; Coordinate bilateral external economic relations with Ghana Investment Promotion Center (GIPC) and other MDAs in the area of trade, investments and private sector activities; Arrange high level consultative meetings and missions with DPs and key strategic partners; and Promote satisfactory and improved client relations with DPs, MDAs, MMDAs, CSOs, academia, public and other stakeholders.
+B) Operational: • Formulate sound and effective policies and ensure efficient implementation to mobilize resources for sustainable economic development; Enhance staff capacity in resource mobilization;

-C) Operational;

-- To formulate sound and effective policies and ensure efficient implementation to mobilize resources for sustainable economic development; - Enhance staff capacity in resource mobilization: - Undertake research on resource mobilization; - Participate in seminars, conferences, fora on resource mobilization and related issues; and - Any other function to be assigned by the Minister for Finance.

-Public Investment and Assets Division The Division is responsible for Public Investment, Public Private Partnerships, and SOE oversight.
-The Division is responsible for executing the following functions: Improve the enabling environment for efficient and effective development, implementation and regulation of Public Private Partnership (PPP) infrastructure and services; Strengthen Public Investment Management System for efficient and effective delivery of public infrastructure and services; and Strengthen the institutional, legal and regulatory framework for efficient and effective management of State interests in entities and utilization of public assets.
-Policy Coordination, Monitoring and Evaluation Division The Policy Coordination Monitoring and Evaluation Division is specifically mandated to not only ensure policy coherence and consistency, but also monitor implementation of the Sector's Work Plans with a view to enhancing efficiency in the use of budgetary resources.
-The functions of the Policy Coordination Monitoring and Evaluation Division are to: Facilitate the development and effective monitoring of Ministry of Finance (MoF) Medium Term Development Plan (MTDP); Provide support to the Divisions and Agencies of the Ministry in the preparation of their respective Annual Work Plans and report on Implementation Progress; Monitor/Track Implementation-Progress on Key Policy Initiatives outlined in Annual Budget Statements and Economic Policies; Coordinate the conduct of physical monitoring exercises on development projects supported by Government of Ghana (GoG), Development Partners (DP) and Annual Budget Funding Amount (ABFA);
+Directorate/Department Responsibilities Undertake research on resource mobilization; Participate in seminars, conferences, fora on resource mobilization and related issues; and Any other function to be assigned by the Minister for Finance. vii.
+Public Investment Assets Division and The Division is responsible for Public Investment, Public Private Partnerships, and SOE oversight.
+The Division is responsible for executing the following functions: Improve the enabling environment for efficient and effective development, implementation and regulation of Public Private Partnership (PPP) infrastructure and services; Strengthen Public Investment Management System for efficient and effective delivery of public infrastructure and services; and Strengthen the institutional, legal and regulatory framework for efficient and effective management of State interests in entities and utilization of public assets. viii.
+Policy Coordinatio Monitoring and Evaluation Division Division is specifically mandated to not only ensure The functions of the Policy Coordination Monitoring and Evaluation Division are to: Facilitate the development and effective monitoring of Ministry of Finance (MoF) Medium Term Development Plan (MTDP); Provide support to the Divisions and Agencies of the Ministry in the preparation of their respective Annual Work Plans and report on Implementation Progress;